500Foods/Metric-Chess/README.md

-Hey there, buddy!
+# Metric Chess

 Welcome to **Metric Chess**—the coolest, biggest upgrade to chess ever!
 Imagine you're a super king leading a huge army of soldiers, catapults, and sneaky princes on a giant numbered playground.
 You and a friend take turns moving your pieces to trap the enemy's last king so bad he can't escape—that's a win!
 White always goes first to keep it fair.
 If things get stuck or nobody can win, it's a tie called a draw.
 Don't worry if you've never played anything like chess—I'll explain **every single thing** super easy, like we're playing right now with snacks.
 Lots of pictures in words, fun examples, and tips to beat your friends.
 Let's get started!

 ### What Is Metric Chess All About?
 It's for two players: one with white pieces (you at the bottom), one with black (at the top).
 You swap turns moving **one piece** each time on a huge square playground.
 The big goal?
 Sneakily attack and capture your enemy's **last king** (they might have extra "heir kings" from promoted pawns—more on that awesome twist later).
 Put their last king in danger where he can't run, grab the attacker, or block? **Checkmate—you're the champion!**